Film Programming

 I was a lead programmer for the BFI’s We Crip Film Festival, which took place at BFI Southbank in July 2025.
 This festival champions disability storytelling, filmmaking, and community action.

-Deaf President Now! post-screening discussion with Ted Evans and Sophie Stone at WCFF 2025
+Deaf President Now! post-screening discussion with Ted Evans and Sophie Stone at WCFF 2025.
+Three people are sitting in a Q&A in front of a large projector screen with the We Crip Film Festival logo.

-I am a curator for Independent Cinema Office’s ‘Crip Melodrama: She’s Hysterical’ tour, along with Emily Simmons and Florence Grieve.
-This tour of Safe (1995) screenings and events examines the representation of disabled women within melodrama.
+I was a curator for Independent Cinema Office’s ‘Crip Melodrama: She’s Hysterical’ tour, along with Emily Simmons and Florence Grieve.
+This tour of Todd Haynes’ Safe (1995) screenings and events examined the representation of disabled women within melodrama.

-I Didn’t See You There at Leith Kino, Leith Depot, Edinburgh
+I Didn’t See You There at Leith Kino, Leith Depot, Edinburgh.
+Close-up of a projector screen displaying an event holding slide.

 Caption This Cinema